 GEOG 637 Environment and Development (3) Theories and practice of development; how changing development paradigms shape different ideas concerning the environment and the management of natural resources; emerging debates in development and environment in post-modern era.
 (Cross-listed as PLAN 637)

-GEOG 638 Asian Development and Urbanization (3) Examination of the linkage between national and urban development in Asian industrializing economies; review of development theories and policy issues applied in selected Asian economies; illustration of planning responses and consequences.
+GEOG 638 Asian Development and Urbanization (3) Theories of globalization and sustainability in development, impacts of globalization and sustainability on development planning and policy formation, selected case studies of Asia-Pacific development.
 Pre: (ASAN 600 or PLAN 630) with a grade of B or above.
 (Cross-listed as ASAN 638 and PLAN 638)

 GEOG 639 Community-based Natural Resource Management (3) Concepts and theories of community, resource access, and governance.
 Practical challenges to CBNRM in contemporary political economy.
 Pre: graduate standing.
 (Cross-listed as PLAN 639)